 Combining multiple attribute conditions with logical conjunction (and) and disjunction (or) operators in order to create more complex conditions is demonstrated in the following example.
-The well known operator precedence rule for boolean operators applies here, so the order of DSL method invocations during construction is irrelevant.
+The well known operator precedence rule for boolean operators applies here, so the order of the operators is irrelevant.
 Here and operator still has higher priority than or even though or was invoked first.